qig123/pdf_trans/mybook/Preface/Preface.md

 For self-study, or for a full-year course (track F in Figure 1), I recommend  working through the book from start to fnish, turning to the companion site  as each “In More Depth” section is encountered.
 The one-semester course at  Rochester (track R) also covers most of the book, but leaves out most of the CS

-Part I  Part II  Part III  Part IV

-8 Composite Types

-17 Improvement

-13 Concurrency

-7 Type Systems

-5 Architecture

-9 Subroutines

-11 Functional

-15 CodeGen

-16 Runtime

-14 Scripting

-4 Semantics

-10 Objects

-6 Control

-12 Logic

-3 Names

-2 Syntax

-1 Intro

-F

-R

-2.3.4

-15.5

-P

-2.2

-C

-Q

-2.3.3  9.3.3

-F: The full-year/self-study plan  R: The one-semester Rochester plan  Companion site (CS) section  P: The traditional Programming Languages plan;  To be skimmed by students  would also de-emphasize implementation material  in need of review  throughout the chapters shown  C: The compiler plan; would also de-emphasize design material

-throughout the chapters shown  Q: The 1+2 quarter plan: an overview quarter and two independent, optional  follow-on quarters, one language-oriented, the other compiler-oriented

 ![Figure 1 Paths through the...](images/page_31_vector_349.png)
 *Figure 1  Paths through the text.
 Darker shaded regions indicate supplemental “In More Depth” sections on the companion  site.
 Section numbers are shown for breaks that do not correspond to supplemental material.*